 On Saturday there will be five rounds of competition.
 The first starts at 9:30 a.m. and will consist of all individual consolation quarterfinals.
 The second round will start approximately at 10:45 a.m. and will entail all individual championship semifinals.
 Round Three begins approximately at 12:45 p.m. and will encompass all individual consolation semifinals.
 At approximately 4:30 p.m., all individual fifth- and third-place matches will begin.
 The day will end with all individual championships beginning at approximately 7 p.m.
 Awards will then follow the final round.

 Other than the first matches of each session, all subsequent rounds will start immediately following the conclusion of the previous competition in that session.
 Thus, most of the start times are approximate.
 Fans should bear that schedule in mind in planning their arrival at Xcel Energy Center.

 Ticket prices are $14 per adult and $9 per student for each session.
 Daily passes are available for $26 for adults and $17 for students.
 Season passes, good for the entire tournament, are available to adults for $78 and to students for $51.

-The championship semifinals and championship matches of the team and individual competition for all classes will be streamed live by Prep45.com on the Web and are available at no charge.
+The championship semifinals and championship matches of the team and individual competition for all classes will be streamed live by Prep45.com are available for a $4.97 daily fee.